CommandPost/CommandPost-DeveloperGuide/api/cp/cp.battery.md

 This will `print` "Now using AC Power" or "Now using Battery Power" whenever the power supply changes.

+By default the watcher initialises in a "stopped" state, and must be started for the `cp.prop` watchers to trigger.

 ## API Overview
 * Constants - Useful values which cannot be changed
  * [amperage](#amperage)